 The Auditor may be re-appointed provided that the Auditor does not serve for more than five consecutive one-year terms.

-If the Auditor is unable to continue his or her duties or in the event Council is dissatisfied with the Auditor, Council may appoint a new Auditor.
+If the Auditor is unable to continue their duties or in the event Council is dissatisfied with the Auditor, Council may appoint a new Auditor.
+At a minimum, the College will issue tenders for audit services every five years, which does not preclude the current audit firm from submitting a proposal.

 Council shall cause the performance of the Auditor to be evaluated on an annual basis and shall take such evaluation into account when considering the re-appointment of the Auditor.

-Council shall set the remuneration of the Auditor and confirm the appointment and remuneration in writing.
+Council shall confirm the appointment and remuneration of the Auditor in writing.

-The Auditor has a right of access at all reasonable times to all records, documents, books, accounts and vouchers of the College and is entitled to require from the Councillors, officers and employees and relevant payees of the College such information as in his or her opinion is necessary to enable him or her to report as required by law or under this section.
+The Auditor has a right of access at all reasonable times to all records, documents, books, accounts and vouchers of the College and is entitled to require from the Councillors, officers and employees and relevant payees of the College such information as in their opinion is necessary to enable them to report as required by law or under this section.

-The Auditor is entitled to attend any meeting of Council and to be heard at any such meeting that he or she attends on any part of the business of the meeting that concerns him or her as Auditor.
+The Auditor is entitled to attend any meeting of Council and to be heard at any such meeting that they attend on any part of the business of the meeting that concerns them as Auditor.
 The Registrar shall provide reasonable notice of every Council meeting to the Auditor for this purpose.

 BY-LAWS